 - Everything's Better with Sparkles: Have we mentioned that whenever Rakuto is being

 evilcharming he sparkles?
 A lot?

 - Fanservice: Rakuto's waiter outfit, and Sachie's maid outfit in volume 6.

 - There are a lot of instances between Sachie and Rakuto, but some particularly significant examples include when they both go out to celebrate New Year's after they've confessed to each other and Sachie forgets her gloves, leading Rakuto to hold her hands.

 - Another instance is after Sachie's graduated and going to the University of Kyoto with Rakuto, where the last couple of shots in the manga are of Sachie's and Rakuto's hands entwined together.

 - Hot-Blooded: Amusingly enough, Sachie, whenever she gets riled up.
 These moments usually result in a Moment of Awesome.

 - Luminescent Blush: Sachie sports this quite a few times.
 Usually near Rakuto.

 - I Want My Beloved to Be Happy

 - Not So Stoic: Rakuto has his moments.
-They either end in a Crowning Moment of Funny or a Tearjerker.
+They either end in a Funny Moment or a Tearjerker.